mitchellkolb/mitchellkolb/README.md

 <details>
  <summary><h3>👨‍💻 My Coding Journey</h3></summary>
-   I started my coding journey after I built my first computer in highschool and then soon after took a course called AP computer science and that started a fire in me to learn everything I could about the programming world.
-By the end of that course I had used tools like scratch and python to build basic programs that would reienforce the ideas I learned in class like variables, functions, and software flow while learning about the internet of things.
-During the later years of high school I built a couple more computers for my friends and would continue using python to make little programs to automate my life, like opening a group of apps with some text copied to my clipboard or batch renaming files on my desktop by looping through them.
-What I really enjoyed though, was exploring the many libraries python had to offer like extracting information from websites using requests or making small games using pygame.
-When I entered college
+   I started my coding journey in high school when I built my first computer and took an AP Computer Science course.
+This ignited a passion to learn everything I could about programming.
+By the end of the course, I had used tools like Scratch and Python to build basic programs, reinforcing concepts like variables, functions, software flow, and the Internet of Things.
+During high school, I built more computers for friends and created Python programs to automate tasks, such as opening apps and batch renaming pictures.
+I loved exploring Python's libraries, like Requests for web scraping and Pygame for game development.

+In college, I delved into topics like AND/OR gates, file systems, user story documentation, and software security.
+I started with C/C++ to learn memory allocation, inheritance, encapsulation, and data structures, then moved to Python for web development, higher-order functions, recursion, and data mining.
+College challenged me, but my persistence to get things right kept me going.
+I eventually led the development of a data automation tool for the psychology department, which helped a doctoral candidate defend her dissertation.
+Knowing my work had a direct impact on someone's academic success was incredibly fulfilling.

+Recently, I've enjoyed working through the entire software development cycle—from planning and documenting use cases to refining user experiences and creating executable software.
+I believe first impressions matter, and solving UI/UX problems is a passion of mine.
+My goal is to work as a software developer for a company that genuinely improves people's lives, whether by creating music software to help people unwind or developing medical tools that provide critical data to patients.
+I aim to work on projects that make a real difference in daily lives, ensuring what I create is both useful and impactful.